A Man Apart

 Box Office Info:

 “A Man Apart I just regret.
 I didn’t do my homework for that one.
-I definitely have to be careful about how I word this, but… I wish I was more… hmm… I just regret that.”
+I definitely have to be careful about how I word this, but… I wish I was more… hmm… I just regret that… No, wait a minute… Okay, I just regret not going back to re-shoot certain things in A Man Apart.”

 –Director F. Gary Gray